Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/nerissa-c2d8.md

 Elizabeth came, and a light flickered in the jet-black room in her heart.
 That tiny flame, could it consume the darkness clouding her soul?
 The fair knight kept coming closer, and every time it felt like a scorching sun burning through her skin.
 It was not pleasant; thus, she tried to remain cold and distant.
 Unreciprocating her advances.

 Will she truly be able to resist the knight's sweet gestures?
-Or would she finally show weakness and yield to her first love? (see: [Nerissa-Elizabeth](#edge:liz-nerissa))
+Or would she finally show weakness and yield to her first love? (see [Nerissa-Elizabeth](#edge:liz-nerissa))

 ---